Back

 Blog PostsTranslations for Confluence

-Use Confluence in multiple languages
+Use Confluence in multiple languages with Translations for Confluence

 • Unusable page tree: The page tree is clogged with a multitude of pages, making it harder to browse.

-Managing multiple languages using translations for Confluence
+Managing multiple languages using Translations for Confluence

-Language macros in the Confluence editor
+Language macros in the editor

-Which language is displayed to whom?
+Confluence language settings: Which language is displayed to whom?

-The language displayed depends on several settings:
+The language displayed by Translations for Confluence depends on several Confluence language settings:

 • As an administrator, you can set the language Confluence is displayed in (general configuration).